Roberto Venturato

-Roberto Venturato (born 14 April 1963) is an Australian-born Italian football coach and former player, currently in charge as manager of club Livorno.
+Roberto Venturato (born 14 April 1963) is an Australian-born Italian football coach and former player.

 Playing career

 Venturato was born in Australia to Italian immigrants who moved back to Veneto in 1973.
 A midfielder, he spent the majority of his career playing in the minor professional leagues of Italy (as well as amateur level) for a number of teams, most notably Cremonese and Pergocrema.
 He retired in 1996 after two seasons with then-amateurs Pizzighettone.